fjavierm/ceh/17-Hacking_Mobile_Platforms/README.md

 #### Cloud-based MDM deployment

-In this type of deployment the MDM software is installed and managed by a third-party service and, this is one of the best advantages of this type due to the maintenance and troubleshooting been responsibility of the service provider.
+In this type of deployment the MDM software is installed and managed by a third-party service and, this is one of the best advantages of this type due to the maintenance and troubleshooting been the responsibility of the service provider.

 The cloud-based MDM deployment has the next components or areas: